 Study Medicine Europe on the BBC News

-Since Study Medicine Europe is recruiting a growing number of students to Bulgarian and Romanian medical universities, BBC wanted to know what it is that attracts students to these European countries, so their crew caught up with one of one of SME’s student recruitment managers Aris Grigoriou along with students of SME that currently study in Varna Medical University.
+Since Study Medicine Europe is recruiting a growing number of students to European medical universities, BBC wanted to know what it is that attracts students to these European countries, so their crew caught up with one of one of SME’s student recruitment managers Aris Grigoriou along with students of SME that currently study in Varna Medical University.

 Students Zahara Assad and Shahswar Arif decided to study abroad after they get turned down by medical schools in the UK because of fierce competition and very limited number of available places.